SathwikPerla/ScrollStamp/README.md

 <summary><strong>Bookmark doesn't scroll to the right position</strong></summary>

 This can happen if:
+- saved bookmark working as a link and opening it on your current tab
 - The page content has changed significantly since bookmarking
 - The page uses dynamic/lazy loading
 - You're on a different conversation/thread